Team

 than 2,000 physicians overseas to help strengthen health infrastructure in low-resource settings.
 She is an investigator in two NIH-HEPI (Health Professional Education Partnership) grants at the University of Zimbabwe and the University of Nairobi in Kenya.
 In addition, she is part of an NIH consortium sending researchers overseas as Global Health Equity Scholars.
 She launched the Women Leaders in Global Health conferences and WomenLift Health, a leadership accelerator for women working in global health.
 Dr Barry received the Elizabeth Blackburn Award for mentorship of women in careers in medicine and the Distinguished Leadership Award from the Consortium of Universities of Global Health.

-Associate Dean for Global Health, Director of Research, Center for Innovation in Global Health
+Associate Dean of Global Health, Center for Innovation in Global Health

 Dr. Luby’s research interests include identifying and interrupting pathways of infectious disease transmission in low-income countries.
 He works primarily in Bangladesh but also has projects in Western China and Liberia.
 His ongoing work includes 1) assessing the impact on health and child cognitive development ofscalable strategies to improve water, sanitation, and hygiene; 2) efforts to better understand the burden of disease from typhoid fever and evaluating approaches to reduce that burden; 3) developing and evaluating interventions to reduce the risk of a Nipah virus pandemic; and 4) evaluating the impact of the Bangladeshnational vaccine program on the burden of pneumococcal and Haemophilus influenzae type B infection.

-Associate Director, Education, Stanford Center for Innovation in Global Health
+Executive Director, Center for Innovation in Global Health

 Yosefa Gilon serves as the Associate Director, Global Health Education for Stanford’s Center for Innovation in Global Health, supporting all global health education initiatives.
 Yosefa joined Stanford University in 2014, where she managed short-term international programs at the Bing Overseas Studies Program.
 One of the programs she managed was the Community Health in Oaxaca course, an exciting opportunity for undergraduate students interested in community and global health.
 In 2019 she joined Stanford’s Computer Science Department where she managed international computer science education programs.
 She joined CIGH in 2022.